orczykowski/multi-project-contribution-stats-calculator/readme.md

 made by [BORINGSTUFF](http://boringstuff.pl)

 ### description

-It is project for fun and teach new features of current java version (now it's 15).
-It calculates contribution statistics for passed project repositories and produce report with:
+Software calculates contribution statistics for passed project repositories and produce report with:

 - aggregated contribution statistics for project
 - user contribution for per project